Epilobium hirsutum: Description

 It is a tall, perennial plant, reaching up to 2 metres in height.
 The robust stems are profusely hairy with soft spreading hairs.
 The hairy leaves are 2–12 cm long and 0.5–3.5 cm wide.
 They are long and thin and are widest below the middle.
 They have sharply toothed edges and no stalk.
 The large flowers have four notched petals.
 These are purple-pink and are usually 10–16 mm long.
+There are 8 stamens.
 The stigma is white and has four lobes.
 The sepals are green.

+It is relatively easy to distinguish from similar species at least in much of its European range, where its flowers are among species of its genus present there.

-Distribution
+Distribution and habitat

 The native range of the species includes North Africa, most of Europe up to southern Sweden, and parts of Asia.
 It is absent from much of Scandinavia and north-west Scotland.
 It has been introduced to North America and Australia.

 It typically grows in wet or damp habitats without dense tree-cover up to 2,500 metres above sea-level.
-Common habitats include marshland, ditches and the banks of rivers and streams.
+Common habitats include marshland and the banks of rivers and streams.
+It also occurs in anthropogenic contexts such as wet ditches and in general in places rich in nitrates.
 It flowers from June to September, with a peak in July and August.

+Ecology

+Epilobium hirsutum inhabits damp and waste places, river-sides and ditches.

 The flowers are visited by many types of insects, and can be characterized by a generalized pollination syndrome.
 A number of insects feed on the leaves including the elephant hawkmoth, Deilephila elpenor.

-Ecology

-Epilobium hirsutum inhabits damp and waste places, river-sides and ditches.